feathersjs/docs/guides/basics/readme.md

 # Feathers basics

-This guide will go over the basics and core concepts of any Feathers application.
+This guide covers the basics and core concepts of any Feathers application.

 [**Setting up**](./setup.md)

-Learn about what is required to know and install to best learn and get started with Feathers.
+Learn how to install and get started with Feathers.

 [**Getting started**](./starting.md)

-Create your first Feathers application that works in NodeJS and the browser.
+Create your first Feathers application that works in NodeJS and in the browser.

 [**Services**](./services.md)